rafaelmartins/g-octave/README.rst

 * Python_ 2
 * Portage_
 * simplejson_
-* pycolors_ (to use colors on the CLI, it's an optional dependency)

 `g-octave`_ also depends on some files, distributed by the maintainer, like the package database (a tarball with the DESCRIPTION file of all